minprog/programming-1/40 Understanding/40 Security/10 problem set.md

 12. Using the Vigenère cipher and the key ”ALICE”, encrypt this message: “Sentence first—verdict afterwards.”
 Just like last time, you can leave any punctuation as is.

-13. What’s the difference between symmetric key cryptography and asymmetric key cryptography?
+13. What's the difference between symmetric key cryptography and asymmetric key cryptography?
 Why might we want to combine the two approaches in some cases?

 14. Explain the roles of the public key and the private key in asymmetric key cryptography.